AbanobGRH/AbanobGRH/README.md

 ## About Me
 - 🏫 **Student** at Assiut STEM School.
-- 📖 Currently studying in the **DECI Initiative**, where I'm expanding my knowledge and skills in advanced fields.
+- 📖 Currently enrolled in the **DECI Initiative LEVEL 4 (CyberSecurity)**, where I'm expanding my knowledge and skills in advanced fields.
 - 💻 Passionate about technology, with a particular interest in **programming** and exploring the exciting world of **cybersecurity**.

 ## Interests